trippian/trippian/README.md

 ### UI Design
-All design files are under `_planning/static/
+All design files are under `_planning/static/` directory

+When designing, run `gulp` and change the files under `_planning/static/src/` folder, the browser will auto-reload the files whenever any file changes.

+When you finsihed the design, run `gulp copy`, and all your files except html under `_planning/static/build/` will be copied to `dist/` directory.

 ###Develop
 - `npm run dev` will start the dev server and run/watch all test files ending with '*.spec.js'.
 In general this is enough.